shandrapayne/JavaBasics/README.md

 This is a collection of stuff I am doing for CSIS1400.
 It includes assignments, practice stuff from the book, and code challenges given in class.

 ## Basic instructions
+You can run these two different ways.
+You can use Docker, or compile and run it from the command line using the usual java commands.

 #### OPTION A: DOCKER
 1.)
 Run this command first: